ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v22.md

 ### Component license bundles available to Business Partner customers
 {: #relnotes_v22-license-bundles}

 As a Business Partner user, you can now select from four component license bundles when you order a new vSphere cluster.
 Choose from Standard with Management, Advanced, Advanced with Networking, or Advanced with Networking and Management.
-You can also include additional VMware components to your order.
+You can also include more VMware components to your order.
 However, the option to Bring Your Own License is not available.

-For more information, see the *Licensing settings* section in [Ordering new vSphere clusters](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_orderinginstances).
+For more information, see the *Licensing settings* section in [Ordering new vSphere clusters](/docs/services/vmwaresolutions?topic=vmware-solutions-vs_orderinginstances).

 ## Updates for NetApp ONTAP Select instances
 {: #relnotes_v22-netapp}